HoussamBahi/Project-CoefB/README.md

 the fluids’ critical properties, acentric factors and dipole moments as inputs.
 The fully connected multilayer perceptron was built by minimizing the mean percentage error between predicted values and more than 10000 experimental points of B available in the literature.
-The optimal ANN structure found is (11,60,60,1).
-The model gives very accurate results as its 10-fold cross-validation average root mean squared error is of 41 cm3/mol.
+The optimal ANN structure found gave very accurate results as its 10-fold cross-validation average root mean squared error is of 41 cm3/mol.